tholonia/iching_cli/book/intro/content/iching_intro.md

 In the Tholonic model, the natural order of change follows this progression: Low-entropy chaos → order and complexity → high-entropy chaos.

 A good example of this pattern is the progression of the universe from the Big Bang to its ultimate fate.
+The universe begins in a state of low-entropy chaos (the Big Bang), expands and develops increasing order and complexity, and eventually declines into high-entropy chaos, such as Heat Death, the Big Freeze, the Big Rip, Vacuum Decay, the Black Hole Era, and Hawking Radiation Evaporation, as all structure dissipates, according to these theories.

-The universe begins in a state of low-entropy chaos (the Big Bang), expands and develops increasing order and complexity, and eventually declines into high-entropy chaos, such as Heat Death, the Big Freeze, the Big Rip, Vacuum Decay, the Black Hole Era, and Hawking Radiation Evaporation, as all structure dissipates.
+A good example of this pattern is the progression of the universe from the Big Bang to its ultimate fate.
+The universe begins in a state of low-entropy chaos (the Big Bang), expands and develops increasing order and complexity, and eventually declines into high-entropy chaos, such as Heat Death, the Big Freeze, the Big Rip, Vacuum Decay, the Black Hole Era, and Hawking Radiation Evaporation, as all structure dissipates, according to these theories.

-The ascending side of the I Ching is where we move from the ultimate yin state, 2䷁*~0~* *Receptive*, to the maximum yang state that can exist in the yin domain, 43䷪*~31~* *Breakthrough*.
+As a reminder, the ascending side of the I Ching is where we move from the ultimate yin state, 2䷁*~0~* *Receptive*, to the maximum yang state that can exist in the yin domain, 43䷪*~31~* *Breakthrough*.
 The descending side begins as 23䷖*~32~* *Splitting Apart*, the maximum yin state that can exist in the yang domain, and continues to the ultimate yang state of 1䷀*~63~* *The Creative*.

 This model indicates that ䷁ and ䷀ are the two states of maximum chaos, the yin chaos of maximum entropy and the yang chaos of minimum entropy.
 It may seem odd to associate yin with low entropy and yang with high entropy, but the reasoning is as follows:

 Receptivity (䷁) is the most compatible with low entropy because it represents a state of maximum potential, where energy remains unstructured and available for directed transformation.
-Like a vacuum that can accommodate limitless expansion, an all-Yin system has no imposed direction or movement, meaning it holds the greatest capacity for ordered, purposeful development.
+Like a vacuum that can accommodate limitless expansion, an all-yin system has no imposed direction or movement, meaning it holds the greatest capacity for ordered, purposeful development.
 Since low entropy corresponds to a system where energy is highly concentrated and has not yet been dispersed, receptivity aligns perfectly with this principle, as it provides the ideal environment for structured emergence without yet engaging in full expression.

 Creation (䷀) is the most compatible with high entropy because it represents the full expression and expansion of energy into its maximum form.
-With all lines being Yang, there is no room left for additional directed movement, meaning the system has reached its most fully realized, high-entropy state.
+With all lines being yang, there is no room left for additional directed movement, meaning the system has reached its most fully realized, high-entropy state.
 In this sense, creation aligns with high entropy because energy has been fully utilized and distributed, leaving no latent potential for further directed transformation.
 Like a star that has burned through its fuel, creation signifies a state where all available energy has been expressed, requiring a return to receptivity for renewal.

 This diagram shows the order of pairs and the entire sequence (the 10 red pairs of hexagrams have a balance of three yin and three yang)